Spring 2020 classes have resumed online.Please visit

 degree and certificate requirements for graduation, see the catalog.

-Your degree plan is your path to completion and graduation.
+Your program of study audit is your path to completion and graduation.
 You have access to this road map 24 hours a day through eConnect.
 You, the student, have the ultimate responsibility to select and register for courses meeting your graduation requirements.
-Please check your degree plan every semester and meet with an advisor to make sure you are on track for graduation.
+Please check your program of study audit every semester and meet with an advisor to make sure you are on track for graduation.

 Applying for graduation is not the same as registering to take part in commencement.
-It means you believe you have completed all the courses within your degree plan or certificate program and want to have that credential awarded.
+It means you believe you have completed all the courses within your program of study audit or certificate program and want to have that credential awarded.
 Degree auditors review your transcripts and academic record to ensure that you do meet the requirements and will then award you the credential (and it may be more than one) that you have earned.

 An annual Commencement Ceremony is held at the conclusion of the spring semester at Brookhaven College.